 1. Horses must be registered or recorded with the Friesian Heritage Horse & Sporthorse International.

-4. All participants must join the program and pay the annual fee by August 31 of the show year.
+4. All participants must join the program and pay the annual fee by August 31st of the show year.
 All results from that show year are eligible, even those earned prior to joining the program.

-6. If you have results from more than the number of classes indicated in your discipline, submit only the best results to maximize points earned.
+7. If you have results from more than the number of classes indicated in your discipline, submit only the best results to maximize points earned.

-7. A horse may only submit results from two divisions each year, for example, two divisions could be First Level Dressage and Combined Training; or Training Level and First Level Dressage; or In Hand and Performance.
+8. A horse may only submit results from two divisions each year, for example, two divisions could be First Level Dressage and Combined Training; or Training Level and First Level Dressage; or In Hand and Performance.

-8. Once the horse is registered in the program, their show results must be sent to HH by January 15 following the year of competition.
+9. Once the horse is registered in the program, their show results must be sent to HH by January 15th following the year of competition.
+All results for the year must be submitted together, in one envelope, after you are done showing for the year.

-10. HH will only accept results from the current year (January 1 – December 15).
+10. HH will only accept results from the current year (January 1st – December 15th).

 Forms must be complete and signed by the show secretary, judge, or show manager, or in the case of dressage entries, must include copies of the dressage tests signed by the judge.
 If the dressage shows are USDF recognized, a USDF score check sheet may be submitted in lieu of signed test sheets.
 Dressage judges must be at least USDF L graduates or USEF recognized judges.
 When showing 3rd level or above, the shows must be USDF recognized shows, and a USDF score check should be submitted in lieu of copies of tests.